 The links below show some of the most popular locations where TEFL job opportunities exist.
-There is a huge amount of TEFL job vacancies globally and those listed are just a fraction that we have selected to give you an understanding of TEFL teacher rates of pay and conditions of work in those countries.
+There are a huge amount of TEFL job vacancies globally and those listed are just a fraction that we have selected to give you an understanding of TEFL Teacher rates of pay and conditions of work in those countries.
 These links are provided for information purposes only and some of the job vacancies may already have been filled.
 Similarly, we would also inform you that ITTT has no direct affiliation with any of the learning institutions, companies or bodies listed.

 Please feel free to click on any of the links below which may be of interest to you.

 On completion of your TEFL course you will obtain certification to teach English as a foreign language.
 This certification entitles you to unlock the door to any one of a number of TEFL jobs in any country worldwide.
 There are a huge number of online media offering TEFL employment opportunities which are continually updated.
 As part of our service throughout your course, we will provide comprehensive training in how to maximise your job seeking opportunities.
 Further assistance and guidance will be given post qualification and for the duration of your English teaching career in finding and obtaining TEFL/TESOL employment suited to your personal requirements.
 Our universally renowned reputation as an English teacher training institute is one of distinction and will give you the best possible start in teaching English as a foreign language in whichever location you may choose.

 Many of our students who have graduated from our courses have, with our resources and support, obtained English teaching posts before they have fully completed their training program.
 The distinctive and exceptional training afforded to you throughout your course gives you the crucial edge when applying for TEFL or TESOL employment on a worldwide basis.